 The following stereotypes are used in this model:

-«Abstract» a class that doesn’t include a complete implementation.
-Therefore, abstract classes can’t be directly instantiated; they have to be specialized (inherited).
+«Abstract» a class that does not include a complete implementation.
+Therefore, abstract classes cannot be directly instantiated; they have to be specialized (inherited).

 «DataType» defines a set of properties that lack identity.
 A data type is a classifier with no operations, whose primary purpose is to hold information.